Ayms/torrent-live/README.md

 	node freerider.js [magnet]

-	The file being downloaded will appear in the store directory (myvideo.mp4) or in a new folder in this directory if there are several files.
+The file being downloaded will appear in the 'store' directory (myvideo.mp4) or in a new folder in this directory if there are several files.

 Wait (looking at the messages "got for torrent myvideo.mp4 of size 1 GB 220 kBytes of data - Piece number x - remaining y MB - speed: z kbps - time left: 0h15 - number of peers: n") that some MBytes have been downloaded and open your browser with an url pointing to your store/myvideo.mp4 directory (ie file:///D:/torrent/torrent-live/store/myvideo.mp4)

-	The default path is the store directory in the torrent-live directory, this is where the files will be stored if you don't specify the path parameter.
+The default path is the 'store' directory in the 'torrent-live' directory, this is where the files will be stored if you don't specify the path parameter.

 	Examples: